Ethanleslie/Ethanleslie/README.md

 I was raised in Boise Idaho and still remain there.

 Im currently working on my skills as a developer.
-My skills include: JavaScript, React, Redux, Sqlite3, CSS, HTML, and Axios.
+My skills include:
+-JavaScript
+-React
+-Redux
+-Sqlite3
+-CSS
+-HTML
+-Axios